mohammadrezafotohi/Python/README.md

 # Python
-A Repository fot my Programms in Python
+A Repository for my Programms in Python